Managing Virtual Edges and Virtual Edge Nodes

 Distribution Zones and Site Labels

 Elisity’s microsegmentation solution leverages Distribution Zones and Site Labels to streamline the process of managing network segments and applying policies based on the geographical or logical grouping of resources.
 This approach enables precise control over how policies are distributed and enforced across the network.
-Both of these constructs are managed in the Virtual Edge dashboard, but before we get into how to create and assign them to VEs, lets quickly review the concepts.
+Both of these constructs are managed in the Virtual Edge dashboard, but before we get into how to create and assign them to VEs, let's quickly review the concepts.

 The interplay between Distribution Zones and Site Labels provides a layered approach to policy management, where Distribution Zones handle the distribution scope of device identity tags while Site Labels facilitate the granular application of policies based on site-specific requirements.